Effects of self-avoidance on the packing of stiff rods on ellipsoids: Derivation

+{The orientation tensor quantifies the alignment of the filament on a specific position on the surface of the ellipsoid}.
+We enforce this definition into the path integral by {introducing a $\delta$-function into the path integral and further exponentiating it using} the auxiliary field $\psi_{ij}$

-Where we assume a summation convention, so that repeating indexes are summed over, and $N_0$ is an unimportant normalization constant.
-Note that this integral is nothing but the unity.
-Enforcing inextensibility and constraining to the surface is done in a similar manner, by introducing the conjugate fields $\lambda$, and $\chi$ -
+where we assume a summation convention, so that repeating indexes are summed over, and $N_0$ is an unimportant normalization constant.
+Note that this integral is {simply equal to one}.
+Enforcing inextensibility and constraining to the surface of the ellipsoid is done in a similar manner, by introducing the auxiliary fields $\lambda$ and $\chi$

-where $N_i$'s are normalization constants, that do no contribute to the final results.
-Inserting these definitions and noting that \cite{edwards1965statistical}
+where $N_i$'s are normalization constants, which do not contribute to the final result.
+Inserting these definitions and noting that the self-avoidance term can be expressed in terms of the orientation tensor (\ref{eq: orientation_tensor_1})

-we get-
+we get

 and $N= N_0 \times N_1 \times N_2$.